GRAAL-Research/poutyne/docs/source/examples/semantic_segmentation.rst

 Last note
 =========

-This example shows you how to simply design and train your own segmentation network.
-However, to get better results you can play with hyperparameters and do further finetuning to increase the accuracy.
+This example shows you how to design and train your own segmentation network simply.
+However, to get better results, you can play with the hyperparameters and do further finetuning to increase the accuracy.